mustafahafidi/QC-to-LH/README.md

       *** QED
 ```

 To avoid this explosion, you can use the option `inductionP:1` where `1` means that you want the induction to be generated only on the first parameter of the proof.
-That will cut all the excess and reduce the verification time.
+That will cut all the other inductive hypotheses and reduce the verification time.
 Thus, for the case above, you would have an inductive call only for the cases where the first parameter `xs` is non-empty (thus 4).
 The following is safe:

 ```haskell